 This is the difference between experimenting with AI and actually operationalizing it.

-What is event-driven AI?
+What Is Event-Driven AI?

 Event-driven AI is an architecture where AI models or AI services are invoked in response to real-time business or system events.
 Those events can come from many sources: